Cerebral Palsy

 • The types of exercises used vary and have specific benefits for each type of cerebral palsy.

-• Some of the benefits by cerebral palsy type include:
+• Some of the benefits of cerebral palsy type include:

 Spastic Cerebral Palsy:

-• Physiotherapy stretching exercise can reduce the muscle tension and jerky movements associated with spastic cerebral palsy.
+• Physiotherapy stretching exercises can reduce the muscle tension and jerky movements associated with spastic cerebral palsy.

 • Exercises such as stretching can even relieve stiffness over time.